auth0/node-jwks-rsa/README.md

 # jwks-rsa

-A library to retrieve RSA public keys from a JWKS (JSON Web Key Set) endpoint.
+A library to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint.

 > npm install --save jwks-rsa

 ## Usage

-You'll provide the client with the JWKS endpoint which exposes your public keys.
+You'll provide the client with the JWKS endpoint which exposes your signing keys.
 Using the `getSigningKey` you can then get the signing key that matches a specific `kid`.

 ```js
 const jwksClient = require('jwksClient');